 With Nick Cave and the Bad Seeds having recently announced a huge date at Manchester Arena in support of their most recent record Skeleton Tree, some fans were left pining for the days when the Aussie goth icon frequented the smaller clubs and venues.

-One particular gig which some Getintothis readers may remember is way back in 1981, when Cave and his previous band The Birthday Party visited Liverpool for a show at the now defunct Warehouse.
+One particular gig which some Getintothis readers may remember is way back in 1981, when Cave and his previous band The Birthday Party visited Liverpool for a show, and if you want to assist the birthday party you should check this 25th birthday ideas for a gift.

 One reveller who was there that night was former photographer for NME, Melody Maker and The Face photographer Francesco Mellina, who has shared with us an exclusive photograph from the gig, which you can see below.